Sabicool/Medicine/01 Disciplines/Cardiology/Conditions/Ventricular Tachycardia.md

 - A broad-complex SVT with aberrancy from ventricular pre-excitation (WPW) is treated the same as VT => **Regard al broad complex tachycardia as VT until, or unless, proved otherwise**
 - The identification of P waves dissociated from QRS complexes during broad complex tachycardia confirms VT
 - Accelerated idioventricular rhythm (idioventricular rhythm with a heart rate of 50-110 beats/min) is not categorised at VT and commonly occurs after successful thrombolysis or PCI (see [[Acute Coronary Syndromes|ACS]])

+> [!NOTE] Differential Diagnosis of Wide Complex Tachycardias
+> 1. Ventricular tachycardia
+> 2. A supraventricular tachycardia with aberrant conduction (eg, supraventricular tachycardia with underlying bundle-branch block); often rate-related, appearing only with fast heart rates
+> 3. AV reciprocating tachycardia (antidromic tachycardia) in a patient with preexcitation (eg, WPW)
+> 4. Paced rhythms

 # Management
 - Unstable VT
 	- No recordable BP and no palpable pulse (pVT)